Conversations: an introduction

 We've also tried to enable space here to add your own voices, so please do join us in creating minor constellations in conversation.

-A conversation with Vanessa Thompson and Sara Salem on race and religion is taking place on 25 June.
-From this we will generate a podcast to be uploaded onto the site, with space for comments and links to relevant reading material.
+A conversation with Vanessa Thompson and Sara Salem on race and religion took place on 25 June 2020.
+From this, a podcast series is generated and uploaded onto the site, with space for comments and links to relevant reading materials.

-An online conversation event will take place with Sruti Bala and Dylan Kerrigan in late Fall in similar format to the event as first conceived with a brief presentation by the guests and a following conversation with participants.
-The event will be transcribed, edited and published on the project website.
+An online event with Sruti Bala and Dylan Kerrigan took place on 19 November 2020 in similar format to the event as first conceived, with a brief presentation by the guests and a following conversation with participants.
+The event was conceptualized and organized by Tori Sinanan, Johanna Heide, Jan Dammel and Saskia Köbschall.
+The edited transcript was published in 2021 on the project website.

 Vanessa Eileen Thompson (Goethe University Frankfurt/Main)